GoogleChrome/developer.chrome.com/site/en/docs/extensions/whatsnew/index.md

 Results returned from
 [chrome.scripting.executeScript()](/docs/extensions/reference/scripting/#method-executeScript)
 now include the [frameId](/docs/extensions/reference/webNavigation/#a-note-about-frame-ids).
-The `frameId` property indicates the frame from which the result is from, allowing extensions to easily associate results with the individual frames when injecting in multiple frames.
+The `frameId` property indicates the frame that the result is from, letting extensions easily associate results with the individual frames when injecting in multiple frames.

 ### New API for tab groups (MV3 only)
 #### Launched in Chrome 89

-The new [chrome.tabGroups](/docs/extensions/reference/tabGroups/) API to lets extensions read and manipulate tab groups.
+The new [chrome.tabGroups](/docs/extensions/reference/tabGroups/) API lets extensions read and manipulate tab groups.
 Manifest V3 only.

 ### Customizable permissions for MV3 Web Accessible Resources